fh255/project-1/README.md

 ## Credits

 - __Content__
-  - The code to make social media was learned from the Love running Project.
+  - The code to make social media, Logo and Nav bar was learned from the Love running Project.
 - __Media__
   - The images were taken from Google .